 The Peace Fractured

-The destruction caused by Site C would deepen past and ongoing harms.
+The destruction caused by Site C will deepen past and ongoing harms.
 West Moberly is still living with the damage wrought by the two other unlawful hydroelectric dams blocking portions of the Peace River upstream from Site C. Sprawling over 1,800 km², the W.A.C.
 Bennett reservoir flooded hunting grounds and obliterated burial sites, ancient gathering places and other spiritual areas.
 Unable to access their ancient migration routes, what used to be a “sea of caribou” dwindled to a few tiny herds.
 Methylmercury - from the decaying vegetation submerged by the dam - has now been accumulating in fish within the reservoir and surrounding watershed for over 50 years, making them unsafe to eat to this day.

 Read the Open Letter from West Moberly Chief Roland Willson to John Horgan, B.C.
 Premier, here.